jodiefostersarmy/jodiefostersarmy/README.md

 **Stuff about me:**

 - ⚡️ I’m a recent Full-Stack Developer Graduate
-- 🗿 Learning the MERN stack.
+- 🗿 Learning the how to DevOps.
 - 🪤 How to reach me: At any of the social links at the bottom of this page.
 - 🪑 Design enthusiast.
 - 🎱 DevSecOps engineer in training.